kajoban/GlobalSecondaryIndexExperiment/README.md

 # GlobalSecondaryIndexExperiment
-Source code for GSI Query vs. Scan on DynamoDB table experiment.
+🔍 Source code for GSI Query vs. Scan experiment on DynamoDB.
 Read about the outcome on SSENSE's tech blog!

 ## prepareDate